A bright future for robotic surgery

 One of the features of the AESOP system was its voice control capability.
 This innovation allowed surgeons to manipulate the laparoscope without needing to use their hands, freeing them up to focus on the surgery.
 The voice control feature was particularly useful in complex or lengthy procedures where the surgeon’s hands were otherwise occupied.

 Building upon the success of the AESOP system, Computer Motion introduced the ZEUS robotic system four years later.
 ZEUS was a second-generation robotic surgical system designed to offer even greater precision and control during surgery.
 The ZEUS system incorporated three robotic arms, allowing for increased agility and range of motion during operations.
-One arm was used to control the laparoscope, while the other two arms were equipped with specialised instruments for cutting, suturing, and other surgical tasks.
+One arm controlled the laparoscope, while the other two arms were equipped with specialised instruments for cutting, suturing, and other surgical tasks.

-The ZEUS system not only built upon the voice control features of the AESOP system but also introduced a sophisticated telepresence capability.
-This telepresence technology allowed surgeons to perform operations remotely, eliminating geographical barriers to providing specialised surgical care.
+The ZEUS system was built upon the voice control features of the AESOP system and introduced a sophisticated telepresence capability.
+This technology allowed surgeons to perform operations remotely, eliminating geographical barriers to providing specialised surgical care.
 As a result, patients in rural or remote areas could access advanced surgical procedures without needing to travel long distances.